-Rule #1:

-Collect all of their information
+Rule #1: Collect all of their information

 It sounds like a no-brainer, but you would be surprised by how many companies ignore information from their customers.
-The more information you have about your customers, the more likely you will be able to get in touch with them next time you run a special or want to remind them it's time to order more products or services.
+The more information you have about your customers, the more likely you will be able to get in touch with them next time you run a special or want to remind them when it's time to order more products or services.

 Make sure you don't neglect to ask for your customers' email addresses.
 Everybody has one and most will give it up pretty easily as long as you're straight with them.
-This makes it easy to contact to them quickly and efficiently - in a manner they're used to seeing and from a name they trust (yours).
+This makes it easy to contact them quickly and efficiently in a manner they're used to seeing and from a name they trust (yours).

-Rule #2:

-Don't treat your customers like prospects
+Rule #2: Don't treat your customers like prospects

 While form letters and generic emails may be easier for you, don't make the costly mistake of treating your customers like prospects.
 It is unflattering and bad form on your part.
-They've spent money with you, treat them appropriately.
+They've spent money with you; treat them appropriately.

 To avoid this debacle, make sure you differentiate in your database between people who have placed an order in the past and people who have not.
-Customers want to feel like you are paying attention to them and when they have placed a few orders with you and are still getting your "10% Off for First Time Buyers" postcards, they tend to feel unappreciated.
+Customers want to feel like you are paying attention to them and when they have placed a few orders with you and are still getting your "10% Off for First-Time Buyers" postcards or emails, they tend to feel unappreciated.
 Remember, if someone doesn't qualify for an offer you are sending out, don't send it to them.

-Rule #3:

-Don't let your promotional designs get stagnant
+Rule #3: Don't let your promotional designs get too stagnant

 When mailing to customers or prospects you have already spoken to, you need to mix things up a bit.
 Sending the same designs over and over to customers is fine for a while but soon it will cause them to lose interest.
+Don't misunderstand - I'd rather you send the same design forever rather than stop mailing because you're trying to get around to getting a new design.